Be wise in the way you act toward outsiders; make the most of every opportunity. – Col. 4:5

 All too often, it is religious extremism that propels Pakistan into Western headlines (see Maqsood Kamil’s Feb.
-2016 InSights Essay on Religious Extremism in Pakistan: A Christian Response).
+2016 InSights Perspective on Religious Extremism in Pakistan: A Christian Response).
 Three months ago, the internet teemed with beaming images of social media starlet Qandeel Baloch, who was strangled by her own brother in an “honor killing.”
 Back in March, front pages all over the globe conveyed the devastating aftermath of the Easter Sunday terrorist attack at Gulshan-e-Iqbal Park in Lahore, where 74 people, including 29 children, were killed and over 300 injured.

 On the same day, over ten thousand protestors had marched to Islamabad for a sit-in at Pakistan’s Parliament House to protest the execution of Mumtaz Qadri, the bodyguard-turned-assassin who had shot Punjab Governor Salman Taseer 27 times with an assault rifle.
 Though a Muslim himself, Taseer had dared to speak against the country’s notorious blasphemy laws on behalf of Asia Bibi, an illiterate berry harvester and Christian mother of five, who has been imprisoned since 2009 for allegedly insulting the Islamic prophet Muhammad during a dispute with Muslim women over drinking water.